DutchBlockchainHackathon/DutchBlockchainHackathon.github.io/README.md

 1. You get bonus points based on your score in Better Code Hub

-2. One bonus point for each guideline that you comply with
+2. The more guidelines you get right, the more bonus points you get

 If you are not on GitHub or your programming language is not supported, talk to us